Saturday, June 20, 2026

 as he from whom it billowed must

-have been, Mrs. Claus had
+surely have been, Mrs. Claus had

 had enough of it one year, and

-asked Nick if he’d be so kind as
+asked Nicholaus if he’d be so kind

-to get rid of that long and
+as to get rid of it.
+And so early

-early winter, Santa reluctantly
+one winter, Santa reluctantly

 trekked over to the only barbershop